tmakatos/qemu/docs/devel/vfio-user.rst

 |             | +-----+------------+ |
 +-------------+--------+-------------+

-* Address is the base DMA address of the region.
+* *Address* is the base DMA address of the region.
-* Size is the size of the region.
+* *Size* is the size of the region.
-* Offset is the file offset of the region with respect to the associated file descriptor.
+* *Offset* is the file offset of the region with respect to the associated file descriptor.
-* Protections are the region's protection attributes as encoded in ``<sys/mman.h>``.
+* *Protections* are the region's protection attributes as encoded in ``<sys/mman.h>``.
-* Flags contain the following region attributes:
+* *Flags* contain the following region attributes:

-  * Mappable indicate the region can be mapped via the mmap() system call using the file descriptor provided in the message meta-data.
+  * *Mappable* indicates that the region can be mapped via the mmap() system call using the file descriptor provided in the message meta-data.

+VFIO_USER_DMA_MAP
+"""""""""""""""""
+If a DMA region being added can be directly mapped by the server, an array of file descriptors must be sent as part of the message meta-data.
+Each region entry must have a corresponding file descriptor.
+On AF_UNIX sockets, the file descriptors must be passed as SCM_RIGHTS type ancillary data.
+Otherwise, if a DMA region cannot be directly mapped by the server, it can be accessed by the server using VFIO_USER_DMA_READ and VFIO_USER_DMA_WRITE messages, explained in `Read and Write Operations`_.
+A command to map over an existing region must be failed by the server with ``EEXIST`` set in error field in the reply.

+VFIO_USER_DMA_UNMAP
+"""""""""""""""""""
+Upon receiving a VFIO_USER_DMA_UNMAP command, if the file descriptor is mapped then the server must release all references to that DMA region before replying, which includes potentially in flight DMA transactions.
+Removing a portion of a DMA region is possible.

 VFIO_USER_DEVICE_GET_INFO
 -------------------------